emirbuckun/CS50-Problems/Problem10 (Final Project)/preproposal/README.md

 * Programming a game using C# scripts from Unity.
 * Programming a web-based application using HTML, CSS, JavaScript, Python and SQL.
+* Programming a web-based application using HTML, CSS, JavaScript, .NET Core and SQL.

 ## If you plan to collaborate with one or two classmates, what are their names, and who are their section leaders?